...

 Quality Evidence You Should Request

 Quality capability must be visible, not promised.
 Ask for sample inspection reports, dimensional records, incoming material controls, and examples of how nonconforming parts are isolated.
+In our production environment, we track first-pass yield across all programs — when a factory reports above 92% first-pass quality on injection molded parts, that number means the process is stable and corrective actions are working.
 You want to know how the supplier prevents repeat issues, not just how it apologizes after defects appear.
 If your product has cosmetic requirements, ask how color consistency, gate blush, weld lines, and sink marks are controlled in production.

 • Machine fit: Tonnage range matches your part size and material

-• Tooling depth: DFM → moldflow → steel selection → T1 → corrective action, all documented
+• Tooling depth: design review → moldflow → steel selection → T1 → corrective action, all documented

 • Quality evidence: Sample reports, dimensional records, incoming material controls